 Hawes & Curtis was founded by two accomplished outfitters, Ralph Hawes and George Frederick Curtis, who opened the first store at 24 Piccadilly Arcade in February 1913.
 From the beginning the heritage brand has been acclaimed by aristocracy and Hollywood's elite.
-Notable customers have included Cary Grant, Lord Mountbatten, Frank Sinatra and Fred Astaire.
+Notable customers have included Cary Grant, Clark Gable, Bing Crosby, Lord Mountbatten, Frank Sinatra and Fred Astaire.

-The Duke of Windsor (formerly known as the Prince of Wales until he abdicated in 1937) was perhaps Hawes & Curtis’ most famous client.
+The Duke of Windsor (formerly known as the Prince of Wales until he abdicated) was perhaps Hawes & Curtis’ most famous client.
 In 1922 he placed his first order for lounge suits, blazers, flannels, linen shirts and handkerchiefs.
 Hawes & Curtis became the Duke’s shirt maker of choice and on the 5th of December 1922, he granted ‘Hawes & Curtis Hosiers’ with its first Royal Warrant.
 Hawes & Curtis in turn created the famous spread collar, designed specifically to accommodate the Duke of Windsor’s ties and the knot he inspired – the Windsor.
 The Duke’s famous Windsor knot was achieved by having Hawes & Curtis put a thick interlining in his ties to make them denser.

 According to the Review of Savile Row Tailors, by the 1930s, “Mr. Curtis was an authority in evening dress and had done more to keep shirts from bulging out of up-creeping waistcoats than any other young man in London.
 Evening shirts and waistcoats were made on scientific mathematical lines – yet were chic withal.”
-During this time, the well-known shirt maker also produced suits and overcoats.
+During this time Hawes & Curtis also produced suits and overcoats.

 Within 21 years, Hawes & Curtis acquired seven shops situated on Jermyn Street and the Piccadilly Arcade with 12,000 regular account customers.

-In 1957, the Duke of Edinburgh awarded Hawes & Curtis with a third Royal Warrant which remained until 1985.
+In 1957, the Duke of Edinburgh awarded Hawes & Curtis with a fourth Royal Warrant which remained until 1985.